 This case solution includes an Excel file with calculations.

-1. Examine the delta of an at-the-money Level 3’s employee option if the strike price was fixed.
+1. Examine the delta of an at-the-money Level 3 Communications employee option if the strike price was fixed.

 With a fixed strike price, we assessed the option as a “plain vanilla” American call using the Black-Scholes model with the inputs listed above.
-This gave us a delta of 0.85508 for the “at-the-money” option.
+This gave us a delta of 0.85508 for the “at-the-money” option for a Level 3 Communications employee.

 With a strike price adjusting to the index’s performance, we employed Fischer-Margrabe Option Pricing.
 As an extension to the Black-Scholes model, the FM model is employed for options whose exercise price is not certain.

-In this case, it can be directly applied to the employee stock option to buy the employer’s common stock on a specified date at a price determined by that stock’s value relative to a stated market index.
+In this case, it can be directly applied to the Level 3 Communications employee stock option to buy the employer’s common stock on a specified date at a price determined by that stock’s value relative to a stated market index.

 Unlock Case Solution Now!